Sebastopol, Victoria

 It is named after Sevastopol in Crimea, the site of an important battle during the Crimean War.

 Formerly a separate town, Sebastopol had municipal status between 1864 and 1994 after which the Borough of Sebastopol was merged into the City of Ballarat.

 Today it is the site of numerous light-industrial businesses and primarily low cost single-family detached homes and is a fringe suburb in Ballarat and also one of the most car dependent areas in the city.

 History

 The first inhabitants of the area were the Wathaurong Indigenous Australian tribe.

-The first settler was Henry Anderson who had a property at Winters Creek.
-In 1838, Jock Winter named the area "Bonshaw".
+The land on which Sebastopol now sits was first taken up as a pastoral run called Waverley by Henry Anderson and George Russell in June of 1838.
+It consisted of 26,000 acres and was stocked with 11,000 sheep.
+It passed to Jock Winter in 1841 who named it “Bonshaw".
 In 1855, it was renamed after Sevastopol in Crimea.

+Most of Sebastopol is located on a platau on which deep-lead gold mining began in 1854.
+At its peak as a mining community in the 1850s, Sebastopol had an estimated population of 20,000.

 Sebastopol's origin was a separate working class town servicing the rich gold mining fields south of Ballarat.